November 28, 1999: The day Pete Sampras won the ATP Finals for the fifth time

 What next?
 Sampras-Agassi rivalry would continue

-The Sampras vs Agassi rivalry would go on, and even though Sampras would slowly decline over the next few years, he would always perform his best against Agassi.
-The most remarkable matches of their rivalry in the latter years happened at the 2000 Australian Open (where Agassi prevailed, 6-4, 3-6, 6-7, 7-6, 6-1), at the 2001 US Open (which would remain as their most intense match, Sampras winning 6-7, 7-6, 7-6, 7-6 without any break) and at the 2002 US Open, where Sampras, playing what would turn out to be his last match on the tour, would produce a serving masterclass to deny Agassi and claim his 14th Grand Slam title (6-3, 6-4, 5-7, 6-4).
+The Sampras v Agassi rivalry would go on, and even though Sampras would slowly decline over the next few years, he would always play his best against Agassi.
+The most remarkable matches of their rivalry in the latter years happened at the 2000 Australian Open (where Agassi prevailed, 6-4, 3-6, 6-7, 7-6, 6-1), at the 2001 US Open (which would remain as their most intense match, Sampras winning 6-7, 7-6, 7-6, 7-6 without any break) and at the 2002 US Open, where Sampras, playing what would turn out to be his last match on the tour, would produce a serving masterclass to beat Agassi and claim his 14th Grand Slam title (6-3, 6-4, 5-7, 6-4).

-Agassi would add three more Australian Open titles to his career achievements (2000, 2001, 2003), holding a total of eight Grand Slam tournaments, and he would appear for the last time at the top of the ATP rankings on September 7, 2003.
+Agassi would add three more Australian Open titles to his career achievements (2000, 2001, 2003), holding a total of eight Grand Slam tournaments, and he would appear at the top of the ATP rankings for the last time on September 7, 2003.
 In 2005, aged 35, he would reach his last Grand Slam final in New York, where he was defeated by Roger Federer (6-3, 2-6, 7-6, 6-1).
 Only in 2006 would he exit the top 10 once and for all, and he would retire at the end of the year.